FAQ - Mixing/Mastering

 Like music production, mixing and mastering is also a subjective form of art in itself.
 Therefore it is very important to agree about a clear goal before the process, otherwise my own taste will take the lead, which can be different compared to yours.

 There are many ways to do this, but the most common is providing a reference master, or a self-master.
 Reaching the goal is a team work between the artist, the producer, the label, the engineer, and anyone who is leading the project, but in case of smaller projects it is usually just the artist and the engineer.
-At the end, differences can still occur due to the subjectivity, but in this case revision is always possible, and 2 revision loops are included in the price.
+At the end, differences can still occur due to the subjectivity, but in this case revision is always possible, and 1 revision loop is included in the price.

 Minimum requirement is 44,1kHz/24bit WAV or AIFF files, but 48kHz/24bit files are recommended.
 There should be a headroom of minimum 6dB (-6dBFS peak level), no limiting, compression, or mastering EQ on the master channel.
 Please check the beginning and the end of the track to be sure that there is no missing data, and the tails are complete.
 No additional fade in or out is necessary, as it is part of the mastering process.
 Providing a reference master is not mandatory, but highly recommended.